 UPDATE 1: On March 17, 2021, the Minister of Justice confirmed that the Government does intend to extend the Article 89 Deadline to December 2022.
-As of early May, no bill has been published confirming our hypothesis that late June will be the earliest time frame that the law is amended.
+A law was voted on and adopted in July officially extending the deadline.

 UPDATE 2: On April 25th, 2021, European Commission president Ursula Van der Leyen confirmed that fully vaccinated Americans will be able to enter Europe starting at some point in summer, seeming to confirm our predictions from this article about travel timelines.

 By March 20th, 2020, Europe and the US had banned their citizens from traveling to the other destination due to the Covid-19 pandemic.
 Luxembourg was under a State of Emergency from March 18th, 2020-June 24th, 2020.
 During this time, Government institutions that are part of the citizenship application process were closed.
 Because international travel was deemed untenable in 2020, the Chamber of Deputies of the Grand Duchy of Luxembourg unanimously voted on June 18th, 2020, to ban the entry of foreigners to Luxembourg.
 They also voted to extend the deadline to apply for citizenship under Article 89 to December 31st, 2021.

 As of February 2021, the new United States government has indicated that it does not plan to lift its travel restrictions on European Union countries.

 At the same time, more contagious variants of the Covid-19 virus have caused some European countries to shut down all flights from outside the European Union, notably France, which along with the UK and Germany are the most common transit points to flying from the US to Luxembourg.

 These restrictions may stay in place for some time.
 Even once they are removed, undoubtedly it will still be a requirement to have a negative PCR test within 72 hours of the flight to the country.